Enjoy-Korea/help-center/src/pages/policies/host_en.md

  The total liability of the "Company" related to any claims arising from or related to the contract between the "Host" and the "Guest" cannot exceed the actual amount of direct damage.
 The "Host" is entitled only to the monetary compensation specified by the "Company," and this replaces any other remedies the "Host" may seek.

 C. **Interpretation of Special, Indirect, Incidental, or Consequential Damages**
- The "Company" is not liable for any special, indirect, incidental, or consequential damages of any kind (e.g., loss of mobile data due to a failed reservation on enkorstay) caused by the content provided by the "Company" (e.g., FIP) or the failure of the "Company" to fulfill its obligations.
+ The "Company" is not liable for any special, indirect, incidental, or consequential damages of any kind (e.g., loss of mobile data due to a failed reservation on enkostay) caused by the content provided by the "Company" (e.g., Enkoplay) or the failure of the "Company" to fulfill its obligations.
 The "Company" assumes no liability for such damages, whether or not the "Company" was at fault.

 # **Host Accommodation Rules**